OfficeDev/office-js-docs-pr/docs/reference/objectmodel/requirement-set-1.3/outlook-requirement-set-1.3.md

 ## What's new in 1.3?

-Requirement set 1.3 includes all of the features of [Requirement set 1.2](../requirement-set-1.2/outlook-requirement-set-1.2.md).
+Requirement set 1.3 includes all of the features of [requirement set 1.2](../requirement-set-1.2/outlook-requirement-set-1.2.md).
 It added the following features.

 - Added support for [add-in commands](../../../outlook/add-in-commands-for-outlook.md).
 - Added ability to save or close an item being composed.